shreyaawari28/Basic-WebDev-Projects-/StudentPercentageCalculator/README.md

 This project helped me practice:
 - Using JavaScript for basic arithmetic operations and DOM manipulation
 - Handling input validation and error messages
-- Applying CSS for form design and user-friendly presentation
+- Applying CSS for form design and user-friendly presentation.

 ---